 Two EQA pilot schemes were run within the UK and the scheme was then launched there during 2006.
 During 2007 a pilot was run across other European countries (Germany, Ireland, Sweden, France), followed by a ’soft launch’ (i.e. low key continuation) during 2008.
 Thus EMCC continued with separate but equivalent schemes in the UK and across the rest of Europe, with the intention to combine these in a major launch from the start of 2009.

 Both the EQA and the Competencies research are ongoing and will continue to develop as more is learned.
 At the same time, there is an emphasis on consistency.

-Search through our database to find a Mentor and/or Coach near you who matches your requirements.
-If you are an EMCC mentor/coach and wish to set up/edit your profile please log in and go to membership then choose the option for “My Account”.
+Search through our database to find an EMCC Mentor/Coach or EMCC Accredited Supervisor near you who matches your requirements.
+If you are an EMCC mentor/coach or EMCC Accredited Supervisor and wish to edit the basic profile already in place then please log in, go to membership, then choose the option for 'My Account'.

 You can also use this search facility to find all our EMCC Global Volunteers, see who volunteers for what, and contact them via their EMCC email addresses.
 If you are an EMCC Global Volunteer and wish to amend your volunteer profile please contact EMCC.Administrator@emccouncil.org